premsachade/Credit-Card-Transaction-using-Face-Recognition/README.md

 * Before performing any transaction, the user must enter his or her name on an input screen as we want test the system.
 * In real ATM the debit card/ credit card inserted will perform this step.
 * Since the operation of this input screen should simulate the normal operation of an ATM, the PIN should not appear on the screen.
+* If the user is selecting "Recognise Face" then Face Recogniser form will open which will display Name of the Person detected as well as no. of persons detected after the user has granted permission to open camera and start detection.
+* If the user is selecting "Add Face Data" option when his/her face is not registered then user must first click "Detect and Recognise" to start camera and then select "Add Face Data" to save his/her image for further use after the system shows that the face is detected.
+* On successful validation by PIN or by Face, the ATM Main Page will be opened to perform transactions as per requirement of user.
 * In addition to the message which appears after every unsuccessful attempt, if after three tries the PIN matching the name has not been macthed, the application should display a message requesting the user to try using the ATM again later.
 * The names and PINs of users must be validated using data contained in the Customers.txt text file having the following structure: